patlun/Telldus-core-raspberry-bookworm/README.md

 ```

-**service/SettingsConfuse.cpp**
+##### service/SettingsConfuse.cpp

 **Scary, note that I am not a C++-developer and my C is very rusty.
 Here is dragons!**

 I get some errors because of better checks in the modern compilator.
-So I changed the code in for places.
+So I needed to change the code in four places.

 The error I get was
 ```